vincelee888/vincelee888.github.io/_posts/2021-10-30-Attacking-the-bottlenecks.md

 We can compare these with another modern set of metrics from the DevOps Research and Assessment (DORA) group aka the Accelerate metrics:

-* lead time - the time it takes for a work item to be released to the customer; this is AA's cycle time.
+* __lead time__ - the time it takes for a work item to be released to the customer; this is AA's cycle time.
-* number of deployments - the number of deployments to live that are made over a given time; this is the same as AA's throughput
+* __number of deployments__ - the number of deployments to live that are made over a given time; this is the same as AA's throughput
-* change failure rate - the ratio of unsuccessful to successful deployments
+* __change failure rate__ - the ratio of unsuccessful to successful deployments; this relates to work item age, in that smaller changes are likely to have a smaller chance of going wrong
-* mean time to recovery (MTTR) - the time taken to resolve and issue in production
+* __mean time to recovery (MTTR)__ - the time taken to resolve an issue in production; again, deploying smaller changes reduces the blast radius of faults and easier to identify which change caused the issue.

 ## Monte Carlo or bust